 1. Academic Plan Overview.
-Provide a concise overview of the academic plan of the proposed school, including instructional methods, assessment strategies, and any non-negotiable elements of the proposed school's academic plan.
+Provide a overview of the academic plan of the proposed school, including instructional methods, the school model indicated in the applicant information sheet, assessment strategies, and any non-negotiable elements of the proposed school's academic plan.
 Include a brief description of any virtual or blended learning programs, as defined in Section I.D of the RFP.
-Briefly describe any evidence that promises success for this academic plan with the anticipated student population.
+Describe any evidence that promises success for this academic plan with the anticipated student population.